dashboard for fleet management service

 Summary & Next Steps

-Through usability testing and rapid iterations, I refined the dashboard to improve clarity, navigation, and in-context communication—enabling fleet managers to quickly contact the assigned maintenance team when issues arise.
-This iterative process revealed opportunities to streamline contact and alert workflows, establish a clearer information hierarchy to prevent overload, and implement actionable improvements for critical UI components.
+Through usability testing, rapid iterations, and field immersion, I refined the dashboard to improve clarity, navigation, and in-context communication—enabling fleet managers to quickly contact the assigned maintenance team when issues arise.
+This iterative process revealed opportunities to streamline contact and alert workflows, establish a clearer information hierarchy and implement actionable improvements for critical UI components.